 Please note that most supervisors are reviewing applications, requesting interviews, and offering employment as applications come in, regardless of the position closing date.
 Postings will be closed when all positions are filled.
 It is best to apply as soon as possible to avoid disappointment.

-If you have questions about the Experience Guelph system, please e-mail Daniel Poulin, Experiential Learning Specialist at (firstname.lastname@example.org).
+If you have questions about the Experience Guelph system, please contact the Experiential Learning Hub at firstname.lastname@example.org.